SummaryRead the full fact sheet

 Method of surgical abortion

-Most abortions are performed using ‘suction (vacuum) aspiration’.
-To have this procedure you need to be in your first trimester (first three months) of pregnancy.
-(This means you are 12 weeks pregnant or less.)
+Most abortions are performed using ‘suction (vacuum) aspiration’ or ‘suction curettage’.
+To have this procedure you need to be in your first trimester (first 3 months or 12 weeks) of pregnancy.

 This operation takes less than 15 minutes.